codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 What is it used for?

-* Super resolution -> Upscaling the input image to higher resolutions
+* Super resolution (Upscaling the input image to higher resolutions)

-* Semantic Segmentation -> Upscaling the input image to higher resolutions
+* Semantic Segmentation -> (From RGB image input to class based visualisation)

 ## Dataloader